 DIY Focal Reducer

-Focal reducers are optical elements (usually a convex lens or lens group) that converge light from a telescope’s objective.
+Focal reducers are optical elements (a convex lens or lens group) that converge light from a telescope’s objective.
 It shortens the focal length and in effect, produces a faster telescope (lower f/ratio) and widens the field of view (larger portion of the sky is imaged).
-Any decent quality converging lens should work as a focal reducer (in this use case, a lens from a telescope I no longer use).
-It works opposite to a Barlow lens which increases the focal length by using a concave lens or diverging lens.
-DIY focal reducers may introduce aberration and must be considered when attempting this modification.
+Any decent quality objective lens from an achromat telescope or a finder scope could work as a focal reducer.
+DIY focal reducers may introduce aberration (coma) and must be considered when attempting this modification.

 Night Sky in Focus